Table of Content:

 Convert byte input to a single string in value output |

-3.2 Value pipelines
+3.2.
+Value pipelines

-Pipelines work with value outputs too.
-When forming pipelines, a command that writes value outputs can be followed by a command that takes value inputs.
-For example, the each
+writes value outputs can be followed by a command that takes value inputs.
+For

-command takes value inputs, and applies a lambda to each one of them:
+command takes value inputs, and applies a lambda to each one

-~> put foo bar | each [x]{ echo 'I got '$x }
+~> put foo bar | each {|x| echo 'I got '$x }

 I got foo